Brother Joe

-Brother Joe (Spanish: El Hermano José) is a 1941 Argentine comedy film.
+Brother Joe (Spanish: El Hermano José) is a 1941 Argentine comedy film of the Golden Age of Argentine cinema.

 Production

 The 93-minute black and white film was made for Argentina Sono Film by director Antonio Momplet.

 It was written by Nicolás Proserpio, and stars Pepe Arias, Carlos Castro and Ada Cornaro.

 Synopsis

 The movie deals with the interaction in a small town between a healer, his daughter and a young doctor, between science and superstition.

 Reception

 La Nación called the film a popular and satirical comedy.
 Halki noted that it was a visual version of a successful radio show.

 Manrupe and Portela and said it was a classic Pepe Arias work, with everything good and bad that implies, and had been filmed without much effort.